3rd Grade and Up

 “A Bear Cute Family”

-Don’t let those furry innocent faces fool you.
-These are still wild animals with teeth and claws and will attack a human if they feel threatened.
-And considering what humans have done to them in the past, they should be.
+Dont let those furry innocent faces fool you.
+These are still wild animals with sharp teeth and claws and will attack a human if they feel threatened.
+And considering what humans have done to them in the past, they should feel threatened.

-Turns out it took less then 50 years for this to become a reality.
-Unfortunately, it’s going to take a lot longer for people to learn not to dump their trash everywhere and to leave the wildlife alone.
+Turns out it took less than 50 years for this to become a reality.
+Unfortunately, it will take a lot longer for people to learn not to dump their trash everywhere and to leave the wildlife alone.

-I found out what disaster is being featured next and I’m really looking forward to it.
+I found out what disaster will be featured next, and Im looking forward to it.